SAP-samples/btp-terraform-samples/released/discovery_center/mission_3585/README.md

 2. Change the variables in the `sample.tfvars` file to meet your requirements

-   > The minimal set of parameters you should specify (besides user email and password) is global account (i.e. its subdomain) and the used custom_idp and all user assignments
+   > The minimal set of parameters you should specify (besides user_email and password) is global account (i.e. its subdomain) and the used custom_idp and all user assignments

    > ⚠ NOTE: You should pay attention **specifically** to the users defined in the samples.tfvars whether they already exist in your SAP BTP accounts.
 Otherwise, you might get error messages like, e.g., `Error: The user could not be found: jane.doe@test.com`.

-3. The outputs of this `step1` will be needed for the `step2` of this use case.
-In case you want to create a file with the content of the variables, you should set the variable `create_tfvars_file_for_next_step` to `true`.
-This will create a `terraform.tfvars` file in the `step2` folder.

-4. Initialize your workspace:
+3. Initialize your workspace:

    ```bash
    terraform init
    ```

-5. You can check what Terraform plans to apply based on your configuration:
+4. You can check what Terraform plans to apply based on your configuration:

    ```bash
    terraform plan -var-file="sample.tfvars"